to polarisation.

 Trust is a life force and a cure for such pathological mistrust.
 According to many traditions, there is a Higher Power (God) over which we have no control.
 Faith then becomes a spiritual exercise in giving up control, an exercise in trust.
 Trusting faith is like a leap into the unknown.
 It means accepting that there are things bigger than us and beyond our understanding.

 If you have a great need for 'mental control', you will try to cram and force-fit the world to fit the capacity of your brain.
 The mere suggestion that there are things beyond your understanding becomes offensive.
-The less you understand, the more entrenched you become in your beliefs.
 It becomes a bruise on the ego to think that there are scientists who are smarter than you.

-With a trusting faith, this discomfort disappears.
-It becomes easier to accept that there are things bigger than ourselves and that our understanding is limited.
-Freedom from the need for mental control gives the strength to realise that you are not infallible and can think wrongly.
+With trusting faith, this discomfort disappears.
+It frees us from the need for mental control.
+It becomes easier to accept that there are things greater than ourselves and that our understanding is limited.
+Most importantly, it gives us the strength to acknowledge that we are not infallible and that we can be wrong.

 The feeling of absolute certainty is often no more than that: a feeling.
 It is rarely the product of a keen intellect.
 Not only that.
 Stubborn certainty is often reinforced by ignorance.
 The less you understand, the more entrenched you become in your beliefs.
 This tendency is exacerbated by information bubbles, where prejudices are always confirmed and never challenged.

-The way out of this trap is to broaden your horizons and explore the world.
+To get out of this trap, we need to broaden our horizons and explore the world.
 One way is to meet people from other cultures and countries.
 Another is to learn about other eras by studying history.
 The collective experience of humanity is a vast source of knowledge.

 When horizons are broadened, a new feeling arises: there is much we do not know.
 Socrates said that wisdom begins with recognising and admitting our ignorance.
 This insight makes it easier to put the pieces of life's puzzle together more wisely.